 A Reconstruction Wizard is available to increase or reduce the size of a virtual disk and to change the RAID level of an array.

-See the Software User Guide: Intel® RAID Controller SRCSAS144E for detail description of these functions.
-The table below briefly describes the available options.
+See the Software User Guide: Intel[®] RAID Controller SRCSAS18E for detail description of these functions.
+The table below provides a synopsis of available options.